Funny True or False Questions

 These small changes can make repeat play feel fresh without complicating the game.

-A Tip for Better Gameplay
+A Simple Tip for Better Gameplay

 “What made you think it was true or false?”